Berea City School District: Consolidations

 Berea City Schools closed Parknoll, Smith, and Riveredge Elementary schools in 2011.
 Fairwood Elementary was demolished in 2009 to make way for a new elementary school, Grindstone Elementary.
 Fairwood's 850 students were transferred to Smith Elementary until the new 'combined' elementary school opened in 2011.
 Berea High School and Midpark High School were consolidated into one high school called Berea–Midpark High School for the 2013–2014 school year.
 The former Midpark High School was renamed the Middleburg Heights Junior High and housed the district's seventh to ninth graders until 2018.
 Ford Intermediate School, formerly Ford Middle School, included fifth and sixth graders until 2018.
 Roehm Middle School in Berea closed at the end of the 2012–2013 school year and was demolished.
 The property was converted to the district's athletic complex.

-Music Education
+Music education

 As of 2012, the Berea City School District has been ranked as one of the "Best Communities for Music Education" in the United States 12 consecutive times.

+Finances

+As of October 2025, the district is reported to have a revenue of approximately $85 million, and expenditures of $87 million.In recent years, and as reported in their 5 year financial forecast released in 2025, expenditure growth is expected to outpace revenue change.